Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 ![Scary Interview](/assets/images/scary-interview.jpg?raw=true){: .center-image }

 There's no way around it.
 Technical interviews can seem harrowing.
 I would argue nowhere is this more so than in data science.
 There's just so much to know.
->What if they ask about Support Vector Machines or boosting or A/B testing?
+>What if they ask about bagging or boosting or A/B testing?
 >
 >What about SQL or Apache Spark or maximum likelihood estimation?